 The best way to treat hypothermia is to get the affected hiker inside and warm asap.
 If this is not possible, they should be protected from exposure to rain, wind, and snow by using an emergency shelter.
 This can take the form of an emergency bivy bag, tarp, sleeping bag, or tent.

 Next, swap wet clothes for dry ones, give the stricken hiker food and water, and attempt to raise their core temperature using your own body heat by spooning and rubbing.

 The winter sun is weaker but still more than capable of causing sunburn or sunstroke, particularly when there’s snow coverage.
 Snow and ice reflect the sun’s UVB rays, amplifying their potency.

-To avoid sunburn, headaches, and sunstroke, be sure to add sunscreen to your cold weather hiking gear and wear sunglasses to protect your eyes.
+To avoid sunburn, headaches, and sunstroke, be sure to add sunscreen to your cold-weather gear list and wear sunglasses to protect your eyes.

 As with all aspects of safety, avalanche avoidance begins at home.
 Before setting off, make sure you check online avalanche forecasts and call ahead if these are not available.

 It’s also well worth taking a class in avalanche awareness so you’ll be able to gauge risk, ascertain the safety of any given route, and will know what to do in the event of a member of your team being caught in an avalanche.